surfaceUsed/command-line-parser/README.md

 - Parses input from command-line.
 - Uses annotations to map the input to object fields.
 - Handles duplicate parameter keys in both input and object fields.
-- automatically sets field values using reflection.
+- Automatically sets field values using reflection.
+- Supports all Java primitive data types (int, double, boolean, etc.), and their wrapper classes.

 ---